jef2000/protractor-cucumber-junit/README.md

-# cucumber-junit
+# protractor-cucumber-junit

-Converts CucumberJS JSON output into JUnitXML for software like Jenkins to read.
+Converts Protractor Cucumber framework generated JSON output into JUnitXML for software like Jenkins to read.

 ## Install